vagdevi08/Network-traffic-analysis/README.md

 ## Disclaimer

-NetAnalyze is intended for educational and informational purposes only.
+Network-traffic-analysis tool is intended for educational and informational purposes only.
 Use at your own risk.
 We are not responsible for any misuse or damage caused by this tool.